 - Mondays - At weekly departmental teaching conferences (Grand Rounds), research presentations are given by Mayo Clinic faculty, visiting faculty or neurology residents.
 Clinical pathological conferences are held several times a year.

 - Tuesdays - The Neuromodulation Committee meeting emphasizes multidisciplinary participation from Neurology, Neurosurgery, Neuropsychology, Psychiatry, Radiology, and other specialties.
 Potential patient candidates for DBS are discussed, and treatment options are considered.
 Didactic presentation regarding neuromodulation is a regular component.

-- Wednesdays - Clinical case conferences are held at Saint Marys Hospital and alternate between the adult inpatient neurology, child and adolescent neurology, neurosurgery and neuro-ophthalmology divisions.
+- Wednesdays - Clinical case conferences are held at Mayo Clinic Hospital, Saint Marys Campus, and alternate between the adult inpatient neurology, child and adolescent neurology, neurosurgery and neuro-ophthalmology divisions.